Director Fall 2014: Associate Professor Jason Kawall, Departments of Philosophy and Environmental Studies APPLY ONLINE

 Cultural Orientation Australian History Seminar (John McQuilton, University of Wollongong)

-This mini-course is a four-day seminar held during Thursday-Friday of orientation week and Saturday-Sunday during a subsequent weekend.
-The first two days includes lecture and discussion of the history, politics, and culture of Australia.
-We will take a field trip to Canberra to visit the Australian War Memorial, the National Gallery, and Parliament House.
+This mini-course takes place on the Thursday of orientation week and a Saturday during a subsequent weekend.
+The first day includes lecture and discussion of the history, politics, and culture of Australia.
+On the subsequent Saturday we will take a field trip to Canberra to visit the Australian War Memorial, the National Gallery, and Parliament House.